UncleGoogle/galaxy-integration-humblebundle/README.md

 This plugin is currenly in early development stage.

-* Listing DRM free games from HumbleBundle library (those with downloads for Windows, MacOS or Linux)
+* Library: Listing DRM free games from HumbleBundle library (those with downloads for Windows, MacOS or Linux)
+* Library: Humble Trove support
-* Simple download
+* Install: Simple download via webbrowser

 ## Installation